When the image becomes personal again

 Curatorial Note

-It reflects individual experience.
+It carries individual experience.

-Narrative is no longer stable— it is remembered, reconstructed, and felt.
+it is remembered, reconstructed, and felt.